Ches-ctrl/ai-in-the-sdlc/README.md

-# AI in the SDLC
+# AI IN THE SDLC

-A hackathon project exploring AI integration in the Software Development Lifecycle.
+A HACKATHON PROJECT EXPLORING AI INTEGRATION IN THE SOFTWARE DEVELOPMENT LIFECYCLE.

 ## Structure